netgen-layouts/layouts-docs/cookbook/block_plugins.rst

     You can also return the FQCN of the block handler interface (``Netgen\BlockManager\Block\BlockDefinition\BlockDefinitionHandlerInterface``)
-    if you wish to extend all existing blocks.
+    if you wish to extend all existing blocks, or you can return an array of FQCNs if you wish to extend a curated list of blocks.

 Our plugin would then look like this: